MartianZoo/solarnet/docs/type-system.md

 Two component instances are distinguishable if and only if their types are distinguishable.
 Type is everything, because why not?

+Classes can be abstract or not (concrete).
+Multiple inheritance is okay; effects are just added together.

 ## Generic

 PETS types are generic types.
 We have Energy<Player2> and CityTile<VolcanicArea> etc.